xiaoleebaba/learngit/readme.txt

-Git is a version control system.
+Git is a distrubuted version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-git is a distrubuted version control system. git is free software.